 Affinis Corp completed a Traffic Engineering Assistance Program (TEAP) study for geometric improvements south of the intersection at Lewis Street and Mo Highway 45.
 The purpose of the study was to evaluate the traffic patterns and analyze the changes associated with the removal of a median break approximately 50 feet south of the intersection.
 The study includes summary of the impacts associated with the median changes, analysis of the existing conditions and alternatives, three concept drawings and recommended improvements.

-Many of the City’s codes and regulations were adopted over 40 years ago.
-Although many sections have been amended as needed, the zoning and subdivision regulations have not been comprehensively updated.
-The City seeks to develop clear, understandable, and user-friendly zoning and subdivision regulation documents that: a) are consistent with existing City plans and policies, b) implement the 2009 City of Parkville Master Plan, and c) tailor development and design standards for the City’s diverse development contexts and needs.
-The City also seeks a balanced approach to regulation in terms of facilitating growth and development while protecting Parkville’s character, landscapes, resources, public health, safety and welfare.
+The City sought to develop clear, understandable and user-friendly zoning and subdivision regulation documents that: a) were consistent with existing City plans and policies, b) implemented the 2009 Parkville Master Plan, and c) tailored development and design standards for the City’s diverse development contexts and needs.
+The City also sought a balanced approach to regulation in terms of facilitating growth and development while protecting Parkville’s character, landscapes, resources, public health, safety and welfare.
 The zoning code and subdivision regulations were adopted at the Board of Aldermen meeting on February 7, 2017.

 2016